 Freedom Rangers had initially been developed to be pasture-fed chickens for meat; in fact, they are bred specifically to be pesticide-free in the meat market.

-Keep in mind that these birds take between nine and 11 weeks before they can be used as food.
+Keep in mind that these birds take between 9 – 11 weeks before they reach slaughter weight.

 These chickens are great layers, but they tend to be used as broilers because the meat is very tender and tastes delicious.